-If you are enrolled in an HSA Advantage plan and your employment is terminated (including by retirement) and you choose to continue coverage, you may continue to make contributions to your health savings account (HSA).
-In addition, if you become enrolled in Medicare Part A, Part B and/or Part D, while you can continue your participation in an HSA Advantage plan, you can no longer make contributions to your HSA and company contributions must stop.
+If you are enrolled in an HSA Advantage plan and your employment is terminated and you choose to continue coverage, you may continue to make contributions to your health savings account (HSA).
+If you become enrolled in Medicare Part A, Part B and/or Part D, while you can continue your participation in an HSA Advantage plan, you can no longer make contributions to your HSA and company contributions must stop.